krunalg/Chat/README.md

 ### December
 - Added simple login form.
 (December 6, 2012)
+- A simple API supports add/remove/update/view functions on users.
+(December 10, 2012)
 - Socket server now logs all chat messages to a file.
+(December 11, 2012)
+- Socket server uses API instead of a MySQL module to access the database.
 (December 11, 2012)

 To-do: